Christchurch mosque shooting: Faces of the dead, missing and injured

 Six deaths confirmed by Pakistani government

-Spokesman Dr Mohamed Faisal said Sohail Shahid, Syed Jahandad Ali, Syed Areeb Ahmed, Haroon Mahmood and Naeem Rashid and his son Talha's deaths were confirmed by New Zealand authorities.
+Spokesman Dr Mohamed Faisal said the deaths of Sohail Shahid, Syed Jahandad Ali, Syed Areeb Ahmed, Haroon Mahmood, Naeem Rashid and his son Talha, Zeeshan Raza, his fate Ghulam Hussain and mother Karam Bibi were confirmed by New Zealand authorities.

 Three other Pakistan-born people missing after the attack were still being identified, he said.